AngeIo/autovpn/README.md

 ### Run the Script
 To execute the script, start your Windows PC to run `autovpn`!

-You can also click on the taskbar shortcut if you were disconnected for some reason!
+You can also click on the taskbar or desktop shortcut if you were disconnected for some reason!

 ## License
 The source code for "autovpn" is [Public Domain](LICENSE).